-SN o.
-Name of School Sub.
+SI.
+No. Name of School Sub.
 Code & Sub.
-Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 School of Biotech nology Biotechnol ogy - SBTH (904) M.Sc. in Biotechnology, Biochemical Engineering, Biochemistry, Chemistry, Physics, Mathematics or any branch of Physical or Biological or Engineering Sciences with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 School of Biotech nology Biotechnology - SBTH (904) M.Sc. in Biotechnology, Biochemical Engineering, Biochemistry, Chemistry, Physics, Mathematics or any branch of Physical or Biological or Engineering Sciences with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
 Life Sciences 703 OR Two-year M.Phil.
-Degree with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil. with 55% marks with additional one year research experience of a recognized University/Institution and one publication and 55% marks or equivalent in M.Sc Chemical Sciences 701 OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Biotechnology, Biochemical Engineering, Biochemistry, Chemistry, Physics, Mathematics or any branch of Physical or Biological or Engineering Sciences should have a Physical Sciences 705 point scale wherever the grading system is followed.
-Methematical Sciences 704
+Degree with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil. with 55% marks with additional one year research experience of a recognized University/Institution and one publication and 55% marks or equivalent in M.Sc Chemical Sciences 701 OR Physical Sciences 705 A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Biotechnology, Biochemical Engineering, Biochemistry, Chemistry, Physics, Mathematics or any branch of Physical or Biological or Engineering Sciences should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Methematical Sciences 704 OR Integrated B.Sc.M.Sc. in Ayurveda Biology with at least 55% marks or its equivalent grade in a point scale.
+Ayurveda Biology 105 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.